For all emergencies, call 000.

-At Calvary Mater Hospital, a complaint about privacy, or any other issue, is managed in the following way:
+At Calvary Mater Newcastle, a complaint about privacy, or any other issue, is managed in the following way:

 - To make a complaint, you may register a complaint online.

-You may also make the complaint in person, or make the complaint in writing and address it to:
+- You can also make a complaint in writing and address it to: